Marvin182/libmr/readme.md

 # libmr

 This is my personal C++ library.
-It's not more than a bunch of more or less useful C++ methods - so far very low level stuff.
+It's not more than a bunch of more or less useful C++ classes and methods - so far very low level stuff.
 In future I might add data structures and algorithms.

 ## Build
 ```